malcprentice/malcprentice.github.io/0-source/Class - Online 2 - understand the course.md

-# Aim of Class 2
+# Aim of Online Unit 2
-By the end of this class, you will be able to:
+By the end of Online Unit 2, you will be able to:
 * Ask me a question by email
 ** Send a good email
 ** Write a good question